mikkimichaelis/metasnapse/docs/subC.md

    - **subC**: "fAI, I’ve noticed a recurring mention of 'spa days' every Monday.
 There’s a pattern where Mikki seems particularly reflective at the start of each week.
 This could be an opportune time to nudge her towards some light personal introspection."
    - **fAI**: "That's perfect, subC.
 I'll make sure to use Monday as a moment to ask, 'Hey, during your spa day, did you get a chance to reflect on any goals for this week?
 I’d love to hear what’s inspiring you right now.'"

-### **Structured JSON Schema for subC Responses to MSAPI**
+### **Structured JSON Schema for subC Responses to FMA**

-In order for MSAPI to effectively process responses from subC, each response must be formatted as structured JSON.
-This allows MSAPI, which is code-based and unable to process natural language, to efficiently handle insights generated by subC.
+In order for FMA to effectively process responses from subC, each response must be formatted as structured JSON.
+This allows FMA, which is code-based and unable to process natural language, to efficiently handle insights generated by subC.
 Below is an example JSON schema for subC responses:

 ```json
 {